chandantiwari/mindmeld/jlewi/README.md

 saves the programmer from understanding unnecessary details of the package involved.

-o Calculating the decan (decanate) of planets needed for a certain date in question.
+* Calculating the decan (decanate) of planets needed for a certain date in question.
 This was very hard to access through the SwissEph regular functions, so we hacked through the command line interface making SwissEph believe we were using it through the command line, we